andytubeee/MemeGen_Edu/README.md

 # Memelet
 A meme flash card generator.
-This project was made at WaffleHacks.

 ## How does it work?
 1. You ask a question